Contact a Lawyer

 Complex Property Division Experience

-While we provide divorce representation for people from all walks of life, we do have a great deal of experience in cases involving complex property division matters.
+While we provide divorce representation for people from all walks of life.
+We have a great deal of experience in cases involving complex property division matters such as a high asset divorce.
 If you or your spouse owns a business or professional practice, or your marital estate involves extensive or complicated property holdings, we can help.

 Asset Division in Divorce